-Certain technical knowledge and a high school education are common prerequisites.
+Cable installation certificate programs generally take 1 year to complete and involve on the job training with cable companies and possibly an internship.
+Applicants will need technical knowledge, a high school education, and possibly SAT or ACT scores, depending on the institution.
 Upon completion of the certificate program, students have the practical skills needed for entry-level employment in the cable industry and may also pursue professional certification.

 - Cable installation and testing